-If you’re in the business of helping businesses save energy, you should be a ComEd Energy Efficiency Service Provider!
+If you're in the business of helping businesses save energy, you should become a ComEd Energy Efficiency Service Provider!
+Learn how to join here.
+For more information about the business offerings visit:

 Funds are limited and will be provided on a first-come, first-served basis.